Unosquare-CoE-JavaScript/sebastian-quintero/1.8-design-patterns/README.md

 > A partially or fully initialized object that you copy (clone) and make use of.

 Prototype is a set of object's properties that can be cloned into another object so the new object is fully customizable without modifying the original one.

+### Singleton

+> A component which is instantiated only once.

+Global reference to a class' instance encapsulated within the class.
+It uses a method that instantiates only once and then return that instance for subsequent invokations.

+Warning: Dependency is a better approach rather than singleton.